valeriaoshiro/pawsh/README.md

 * Check to see if locaiton already exist before submitting
 * On the map, when the marker is clicked, I want to show information
 * I want to user to enter locations by name and autocomplete the address
-* When users add a new locaition, I want to confirm if the address is a valid addres
+* When users add a new location, I want to confirm if the address is a valid address
+* I would like for users to edit/delete pictures for the reviews and profile